deepsquare-io/grid/docs/docs/05-deploy-deepsquare/04-samples/01-upscaling.md

   - The scaled frames are reassembled into the original video.
 - The output will be the scaled image or video.

+The docker image is already compiled from [github.com/xinntao/Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN) and is exported as `registry-1.deepsquare.run/library/upscaling:latest`.

-The steps are as follows
+The steps are as follows:

-1. Compute the images (extract and distribute the images if the input is a video).
+1. Compute the number of images (extract and distribute the frames into batches if the input is a video).

 2. Scaling of the images.